Shell4026/ShellProtector/README.md

 1. Delete your own avatar folder inside the ShellProtect folder and re-encrypt it.
 2. Try restarting Unity.
 3. Click Assets - liltoon - Refresh Shader (It takes a while!)

+**<If certain areas look monochromatic>**
+For lilToon, check if the encrypted texture is missing from the main color part of the material and the Encrypted texture part of the custom properties and add it.

+For Poiyomi, try encrypting it again.

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.